kcaisley/frida/readme.md

 Despite using `spectre`, we will opt to use the widely compatible `nutbin` format, which is a binary file following the original SPICE3 nutmeg format.
 It is less compact than `psfbin` files, but can be read by tools other than Cadence's Viva.
 For waveform viewing, use [`gaw`](https://www.rvq.fr/linux/gaw.php).

 When producing raw binary files, ensure `utf_8` encoding is used for the plaintext section.
-Some viewer (e.g. )

 ## Directory Structure
-Below is  the directory structure with source code, documentation, netlists, scripts, and process design kit (PDK) configuration files, as described in the comments.
+Summarized below is the directory structure with source code, documentation, RTL, netlists, scripts, and pointer to the process design kit (PDK) configuration files.

 ```
-├── build       # netlists etc, collateral from ip + src
+├── build       # collateral from hdl + src
 ├── docs        # notes & documentation
-├── ip          # netlists, Verilog-A models, etc
+├── hdl         # rtl and spice netlists
 ├── src         # scripts and utils
-└── tech        # PDK config files, added as symlinks
+└── tech        # PDK-specific config files, added as symlinks
     ├── nopdk
     ├── tsmc28
     └── tsmc65